-- The greenhouse gas emission reduction achieved by the project activity during a given year "y" is the difference between the amount of methane actually destroyed/combusted during the year and the amount of methane that would have been destroyed/combusted during the year in the absence of the project activity, times the approved Global Warming Potential value for methane, plus the net quantity of electricity displaced during the year multiplied by the CO2 emissions intensity of the electricity displaced, plus the quantity of thermal energy displaced during the year multiplied by the CO2 emissions intensity of the reductions apply only to case in wich the captured gas is used to produce energy (e.g. electricity/thermal energy), and emission reductions are claimed for displacing or avoiding energy generation from other sources. - The methane destroyed by the project activity during a year is determined by monitoring the quantity of methane actually flared and gas used to generate electricity and/or produce thermal energy, if applicable. - The project boundary is the site of the project activity where the gas is captured and destroyed/used. - The baseline is the atmospheric release of the gas and the baseline methodology considers that some of the methane generated by the landfill may be captured and destroyed to comply with regulations or contractual requirements, or to address safety and odor concerns.
+- The greenhouse gas emission reduction achieved by the project activity during a given year "y" is the difference between the amount of methane actually destroyed/combusted during the year and the amount of methane that would have been destroyed/combusted during the year in the absence of the project activity, times the approved Global Warming Potential value for methane, plus the net quantity of electricity displaced during the year multiplied by the CO2 emissions intensity of the electricity displaced, minus the difference of quantity of fossil fuel used in the baseline and fossil use during project, for energy requirement on site under project activity during the year y, in TJ, multiplied by the CO2 emissions intensity of the remainder thermal/mechanical energy, in tCO2e.
+Electricity and thermal energy emission reductions apply only to case in which the captured gas is used to produce energy (e.g. electricity/thermal energy), and emission reductions are claimed for displacing or avoiding energy generation from other sources. - The methane destroyed by the project activity during a year is determined by monitoring the quantity of methane actually flared and gas used to generate electricity and/or produce thermal energy, if applicable. - The project boundary is the site of the project activity where the gas is captured and destroyed/used. - The baseline is the atmospheric release of the gas and the baseline methodology considers that some of the methane generated by the landfill may be captured and destroyed to comply with regulations or contractual requirements, or to address safety and odor concerns.
 The baseline was established from current and historical existing emissions. - No leakage effects need to be accounted under this methodology.